cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 You can deploy the same application on a real cluster and experience the power of CDAP.

 Additional :ref:`examples, <examples-index>` :ref:`guides, <guides-index>` and
-:ref:`tutorials <tutorials-index>` on building CDAP applications are available.
+:ref:`tutorials <tutorials>` on building CDAP applications are available.

 As  a next step, we recommend reviewing the :ref:`summary of the documentation resources <introduction>` and then continue with the remainder of the :ref:`Getting Started <getting-started-index>` section.